glenfant/bobtemplates.gillux/README.rst

    mrbob [options] bobtemplates.gillux:mybobtemplate

 Make your own **bobtemplate.yourname** package skeleton in a few minutes.
-Means that you can have the skeleton of a package like ``bobtemplates.gillux`` in some seconds.
+This means that you can have the skeleton of a package like ``bobtemplates.gillux`` in just a few seconds.

 You just need to add the content of your template as described in the `mr.bob user documentation`_